chtimi59/npm-scaffolding/packages/webpack-externals-mngt/README.md

 Hence you may define general cases at the really beginning, and then, in the lastest rules, you may defines some specifics situations

 ## Rule's test
-The test is applied on requested module **filename**, which should be the absolute path of the actual module
+The test is applied on requested module **filename**, which should be the absolute path (based on rootDir) of the actual module

 >
 > ⚠️note⚠️: